-I graduated from the famed Interlochen Arts Academy.
-In 1993, I received my Bachelor of Music degree from New England Conservatory of Music (NEC) in Boston.
-I received the Presidential Scholarship while in the Artist Diploma Program at NEC with the Taiyo Wind Quintet, which won the Coleman Chamber Competition and worked with great composers such as John Harbison, Luciano Berio, György Ligeti and Elliott Carter.
+In 1989 Tryon graduated from the famed Interlochen Arts Academy and in 1993 received her Bachelor of Music degree from the New England Conservatory of Music (NEC) in Boston.
+She received the Presidential Scholarship while in the Artist Diploma Program at NEC with the Taiyo Wind Quintet, which won the Coleman Chamber Competition and worked with great composers such as John Harbison, Luciano Berio, György Ligeti, and Elliott Carter.

 An active and accomplished educator, Tryon is sought after for her masterclasses.
 She has taught extensively in the United States, Scandinavia, Europe, Asia and South America.
 Beth Graham of the Warsaw Philharmonic and founder of the Warsaw Horn Workshops raves, “In just a few seconds of listening to a student she can diagnose deep-seated problems and give immediate fixes, often with a healthy dose of humor as well.
 The transformations she can accomplish in just a short time are truly remarkable.”
 She’s been a featured artist at many IHS Symposiums and Regional Workshops.
 Tryon was one of the Solo Artists at the Nordic Hornfest in 2012 in Norway.
 In 2013, Tryon was on faculty at BIBA (Blekinge International Brass Academy).
 She was a Featured Artist at the Warsaw Horn Workshops in 2013, 2015, and 2016.
 Also in 2016, she was on faculty during the brass weeks at Domaine Forget.
 Since 2017, she’s been a faculty member at Rafael Mendez Brass Institute in Denver, CO.